marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-for-code-generation-conventions.rst

   See also :option:`-grecord-gcc-switches` for another way of storing compiler options into the object file.

-.. index:: global offset table
+.. index:: global offset table, PIC

-.. index:: PIC

 .. option:: -fpic